efeefe/is/pages/03.opendott/beyond-smart-cities-today/item.md

 reenacted, so to say.
 The event in Rotterdam was connected to a [Centre for Bold Cities](https://www.centre-for-bold-cities.nl/), which sounded somewhat funny but still invigorating.

-When I heard about it, tt was already too late to send any drafts for the conference.
+When I heard about it, it was already too late to send any drafts for the conference.
 And being in such an early stage of my research I wouldn't have much to contribute, anyway.
 On the other hand, I felt I needed an immersion on a wider but still critical perspective about urbanism and city planning, and the conference would later prove to be just the right place for that.
 I wrote to the organisers